USHIN-Inc/u4few-app/README.md

 ### `yarn build`

-Builds the app for production to the `dist` folder.
+Builds the app for production to the `build` folder.

 ### `yarn build:analyze`

-Builds the app for production to the `dist` folder where we can open in our web browser report.html and stats.html
+Builds the app for production to the `build` folder where we can open in our web browser report.html and stats.html